wyhaines/docs-test/docs/learn/uci/state-transitions-validity.md

 At the moment, each certificate has at most 14 STARK proofs.
 The prover is the certificate producing entity, and the verifiers are the TCE nodes and the receiving subnets.
 However, note that any entity can verify this certificate, since the public inputs are the Merkle roots of the previous and current certificates.

-For an internal transaction or at a receiving subnet of the certificate, the STARK proof additionally checks that the Merkle leaf of receiver(s), and consequently, the Merkle tree of the subnet is correctly updated.
+For an internal transaction or at the receiving subnets of the certificate, the STARK proof additionally checks that the Merkle leaf of receiver(s), and consequently, the Merkle tree of the subnet is correctly updated.